aminblm/awesome-free-palestine-support-kit/README.md

 # Awesome #FreePalestine🇵🇸 Support Kit

+[![StandWithPalestine](https://raw.githubusercontent.com/Safouene1/support-palestine-banner/master/StandWithPalestine.svg)](https://github.com/aminblm/awesome-free-palestine-support-kit)

 ⭐ Star this [repository](https://github.com/aminblm/awesome-free-palestine-support-kit) Now 📁💫 and make it number one 🔝 on GitHub 🚀🌐!
-Any small kind of support 🤝❤️ to this work can save countless innocent 🕊️ defenseless children's lives 🌍👶.
+Any small kind of support 🤝❤️ to this work can save countless innocent 🕊️ defensless children's lives 🌍👶.

-[![StandWithPalestine](https://raw.githubusercontent.com/Safouene1/support-palestine-banner/master/StandWithPalestine.svg)](https://github.com/aminblm/awesome-free-palestine-support-kit)
+"The only thing necessary for the triumph of evil is for good men to do nothing." – Edmund Burke 🌪️🚫🤝

 [![ReadMeSupportPalestine](https://raw.githubusercontent.com/Safouene1/support-palestine-banner/master/banner-support.svg)](https://github.com/aminblm/awesome-free-palestine-support-kit)